 - Combine the all-purpose flour, sugar, salt, 1/4 cup of shortening, Nutri-oil, the brown egg, instant yeast, vanilla, and water in a mixing bowl and knead until you get a smooth and elastic dough.

 - Divide the dough into 2 portions and set aside.

 - Prepare a shortening mixture by mixing together 3/4 cup of shortening and the cake flour.
 Divide it into 2 portions.

 - Roll out each portion of dough onto a lightly floured board.

-- Gather the edges of the dough together to enclose the shortening mixture.
+- Fold the edges of the dough together to enclose the shortening mixture.

-- Put oil on top of the dough and allow it to rest for 15-20 minutes.
+- Put some oil on top of the dough and allow it to rest for 15-20 minutes.

 - Roll tightly like a jelly roll (makes 2 rolls about 1 inch thick).

 - Brush the top of the dough again with some oil.